mebusy/cs231n_stanford/README.md

         - ![](imgs/cs231n_babysetting_1.png)
     - Now start training.
 Make sure that you can overfit very small portion of the training data.
         - how? turn the regularization to 0 again, add see whether we can make the loss go down to 0. **Very small loss, train accuracy 1.00**.
-    - Now you can take your full training data, but start with small regularization and **find learning rate** that makes the loss go down.
+- Step 3: Now you can take your full training data, but start with small regularization and **find learning rate** that makes the loss go down.
     - **loss not going down**: learning rate too low
     - **loss exploding**: learning rate too high

 ### Hyperparameter Optimization